Child marriage in the United States: Federal law

 The Tahirih Justice Center is a national, nonprofit organization that serves immigrant survivors of gender-based violence and advocates to end forced and child marriage on the state and federal level.
 In 2013, the Violence Against Women Reauthorization Act mandated that the US Secretary of State must "establish and implement a multi-year, multi-sectoral strategy to end child marriage".
 The 2022 reauthorization of the Violence Against Women Act defined forced marriage as a form of gender-based harm present in the United States for the very first time and repealed the marriage defense to statutory rape on the federal level.

 In 2022, Tahirih published a report alleging that federal immigration laws facilitate child marriage.
 Currently, there is no minimum age set by statute for a foreign beneficiary spouse or fiancé(e) or for a USC or LPR petitioner.
 In fact, a 2019 United States Senate Committee on Homeland Security and Governmental Affairs (HSGAC) report revealed over 8,000 spouse and fiancé(e) petitions involving at least one minor were approved by USCIS.
 The number of U.S. citizen adults who petitioned for minor foreign spouses and fiancé(e)s is almost double that of U.S. citizen minor petitioners.
 Many of these adult U.S. citizens were in their 40s and 50s, and in one case a 68-year-old U.S. citizen successfully petitioned for a 16-year-old foreign spouse.
 In another, a 71-year-old U.S. citizen petitioned for a 17-year-old foreign spouse.

 U.S. territories and states

-As of March 2024, 46 states have set absolute minimum marriage ages by statute, which vary between 14 and 18 years of age.
-In recent years, several states have increased their marriage age, including, in 2020, Idaho, Indiana, and Minnesota.
+As of May 2026, 47 states have set absolute minimum marriage ages by statute, which vary between 15 and 18 years of age.
+Three states, Missouri, California, and New Mexico, have no minimum marriage age.
+Until 2018, some form of child marriage was legal in every state.
+The organisation Unchained at Last, founded by Fraidy Reiss, has set about changing state laws individually since 2015; Reiss wrote the first state-wide bill banning child marriage in Delaware, which passed in 2018, followed closely by New Jersey.
+Efforts of the organisation and others have since resulted in total bans of child marriage in 17 states as of May 2026; 33 states still allow some forms of child marriage.